LouisEastt/Slave2/README.md

 *Welcome to my github* <br />

-## This is a collection of weekly research and development for the studio
+## This is a collection of weekly research, development & project exploration
-## "Slave to the Algorithm"

 **Week 1** [Introduction to stuido (Critial thinkers & a generative task)](https://github.com/LouisEastt/Slave2/blob/master/Week%201/Readme.md) <br />